 Step 3: Commit to increase your knowledge.
 What is one area in which you'd like to become more knowledgeable?
 What is a resource (book, video, course) you could engage with about this topic?
+(Consider the recommendations on the previous page).

-My Knowledgeable Goal:
+My Knowledgeable Goal: \\\\\